aws-quickstart/cdk-eks-blueprints/docs/addons/ebs-csi-driver.md

 ```

-Additionally, `eksctl` can be used to determine which version of the add-on is installed in the cluster
+Additionally, the `aws cli` can be used to determine which version of the add-on is installed in the cluster
 ```bash
 # Assuming cluster-name is my-cluster, below command shows the version of coredns installed.
 Check if it is same as the version installed via EKS add-on
 aws eks describe-addon \